William Tecumseh Sherman: First commissions and Bull Run

 Sherman was first commissioned as colonel of the 13th U.S. Infantry Regiment, effective May 14, 1861.
 This was a new regiment yet to be raised.
 In fact, Sherman's first command was a brigade of three-month volunteers who fought in the First Battle of Bull Run on July 21, 1861.
-It was one of the four brigades in the division commanded by General Daniel Tyler, which was in turn one of the five divisions in the Army of Northeastern Virginia under General Irvin McDowell (see First Bull Run Union order of battle).
+It was one of the four brigades in the division commanded by General Daniel Tyler, which was in turn one of the five divisions in the Army of Northeastern Virginia under General Irvin McDowell.

-The engagement at Bull Run ended in a disastrous defeat for the Union, dashing the hopes for a rapid resolution of the conflict over secession.
+The engagement at Bull Run was a disastrous defeat for the Union, dashing hopes for a rapid resolution of the conflict.
 Sherman was one of the few Union officers to distinguish himself in the field and historian Donald L. Miller has characterized Sherman's performance at Bull Run as "exemplary".
 During the fighting, Sherman was grazed by bullets in the knee and shoulder.
 According to British military historian Brian Holden-Reid, "if Sherman had committed tactical errors during the attack, he more than compensated for these during the subsequent retreat".
 Holden-Reid also concluded that Sherman "might have been as unseasoned as the men he commanded, but he had not fallen prey to the naïve illusions nursed by so many on the field of First Bull Run."

 The outcome at Bull Run caused Sherman to question his own judgment as an officer and the capabilities of his volunteer troops.
 However, Sherman impressed Lincoln during the President's visit to the troops on July 23, and Lincoln promoted Sherman to brigadier general of volunteers effective May 17, 1861.
 This made Sherman senior in rank to Ulysses S. Grant, his future commander.
 Sherman was then assigned to serve under Robert Anderson in the Department of the Cumberland, in Louisville, Kentucky.
 In October, Sherman succeeded Anderson in command of that department.
 In his memoirs, Sherman would later write that he saw that new assignment as breaking a promise by President Lincoln that he would not be given such a prominent leadership position.